Zebra305/barbershopmo/README-DEPLOYMENT.md

 # Self-Hosted Barbershop Deployment Guide

 This guide explains how to deploy your barbershop management system on your own Ubuntu VPS without any dependencies on Replit services.
+The deployment is designed to work with your existing Traefik setup.

 ## Prerequisites

 - Ubuntu VPS with root access
-- Domain name (optional, can use IP address)
+- Domain name (required for Traefik/SSL)
 - Docker and Docker Compose installed
+- Existing Traefik setup (detected in your current configuration)

-## Quick Start
+## Quick Start (Traefik Integration)

 1. **Clone/Upload your project files to your VPS**